When to Apply Fungicide on LawnsJanuary 16, 2021

 The disease appears after a long snowy episode or in cold and wet weather.
 A circular, large patch of varying size appears in the grass that appears to be washed out.
 You can see whitish or pinkish molds in the surrounding area as the fungus remains latent in the lawn all summer long.
 It survives in the soil or root felt.

-- Treatments: Treated with a fungicide.
+- Treatments: Treated with a fungicide for plants.

 - Prevention: Scarify and aerate your lawn regularly.
 Mow in the fall until the grass stops growing and collect the clippings.